IgnisDa/ryot/README.md

 - ✅ Easy to understand UI
 - ✅ Lightning fast (written in Rust BTW)
 - ✅ Free and open-source

-## Community and support

-You can join the [Discord](https://discord.gg/D9XTg2a7R8) server for any help or questions.
-You can also open an issue on GitHub if you find any bugs or have feature requests.

 ## 🙏 Acknowledgements